ResearchObject/ro-crate-ruby/README.md

 The default template can be seen here [here](lib/ro_crate/ro-crate-preview.html.erb).

 You can customize this preview by providing your own ERB file.
-The ERB file is evaluated using the `ROCrate` instance's `binding`.
+The ERB file is evaluated using the `ROCrate::Crate` instance's `binding`.

 #### Example
 ```ruby